axonivy-market/portal/Documentation/PortalDeveloperGuide/source/components/layout-templates.rst

 DeprecatedTaskTemplate-7
 -------------------------

 Deprecated task template 7 is old task template with Serenity theme.
 If your project want to apply new theme, you can change to this template.
+This template doesn’t use iFrame.

 .. _components-layout-templates-default-homepage-template-how-to-use-deprecated-task-template-7: